bedhededdy/nescle/README.md

  * Native File Dialog Extended under the terms and conditions of the [zlib license](https://github.com/btzy/nativefiledialog-extended/blob/master/LICENSE)

 ## Installation
-Installing NESCLE is extremely easy.
+Installing NESCLE is simple.
 The only tricky part is that you will need to manually install glad.
 Everything else will be handled for you by CMake.
 But if you follow the following steps, everything should be A-Okay
-1. Go to the following [link](https://glad.dav1d.de/)
+1. Go to the following [link](https://glad.dav1d.de/#language=c&specification=gl&api=gl%3D3.3&api=gles1%3Dnone&api=gles2%3Dnone&api=glsc2%3Dnone&profile=core&loader=on)
-2. Under the gl dropdown, select Version 3.3
+2. Scroll to the bottom and click generate
-3. Under the Profile dropdown, select Core
+3. Download and extract the zip file to the root directory of the project and make sure the directory you extract to is named "glad"
-4. Click generate
+4. Create a build directory and cd into it
-5. Download and extract the zip file to the root directory of the project and make sure the directory you extract to is named "glad"
+5. Run `cmake ..`
-6. Create a build directory and cd into it
+6. Run `cmake --build .`
-7. Run `cmake --build ..`
+7. Copy SDL2.dll to the build directory from SDL2/lib/x64/SDL2.dll
 8. To run NESCLE, just type ./nescle

  ## Acknowledgements